 Fuel accounts for 50-60% of operation costs.
 Weather routing, also known as optimum ship routing, can help save on these costs.
 “The goal is not to avoid all adverse weather but to find the best balance to minimize the time of transit and fuel consumption without placing the vessel at risk of weather damage or crew injury,” wrote Safety4Sea.

-Sofar Ocean’s Wayfinder product uses the world’s largest fleet of open-ocean weather sensors to integrate real-time, observational weather data collected along shipping routes, producing forecasts that are up to 50% more accurate than NOAA and ECMWF.
+Sofar Ocean’s Wayfinder uses the world’s largest fleet of open-ocean weather sensors to integrate real-time observational data collected along shipping routes, yielding the best marine weather forecasts.
 Not only does this allow ships to avoid extreme weather, but it also leads to significant fuel savings.

 Weather at sea can change quickly.
 A dynamic weather routing product can adjust the ship’s route accordingly to minimize delays and maximize safety.
 Wayfinder evaluates over 100 million routing options based on the latest weather forecast and business needs, delivering the safest and most profitable route directly to shipmasters and fleet operations staff.